JDoro/jdoro-blog/_posts/2024-05-28-jest-profiling.md

 ## Beyond Mocking: Test Efficiency

-While mocking helped, you also identified another performance pitfall: bringing in unnecessary dependencies just for testing.
+While mocking helped, another performance pitfall was identified: bringing in unnecessary dependencies just for testing.
 Focusing on writing lean, efficient tests that target the core functionality can further improve performance.

 ## Results and Conclusion

-By applying these techniques to the slowest tests, you were able to cut the execution time from six minutes to two minutes – a significant improvement.
+By applying these techniques to the slowest tests, the execution time was cut from six minutes to two minutes – a significant improvement.
 As you extend these optimizations across the codebase, the test suite runtime is expected to drop to a much faster 30 seconds.

 ## Additional Tips: